 Understanding Personal Radiation Detectors – A Primer

 For anybody working in a field with risks of exposure to radiation, it’s supremely important to understand the basics of choosing appropriate devices for measurements.
 Getting an idea of the intensity of radiations is the first step of planning on safe operations.
 However, the world of radiation measurement devices is expanding at breakneck speed, which often leaves people confused as to which instrument they should use, for which application.
-You’re likely to have heard about personal radiation detectors (PRDs) as portable and highly useful instruments for people working in departments such as Customs and Border control, Law enforcement agencies, Fire Fighters, emergency medical services, radioactive waste storage & isotopes research, medical radiology, etc. In this guide, we will help you understand PRDs better.
+You’re likely to have heard about personal radiation detectors (PRDs) as portable and highly useful instruments for people working in departments such as Customs and Border control (especially at the borders of countries such as Thailand, Vietnam, Malaysia, Hong Kong), Law enforcement agencies, Fire Fighters, emergency medical services, radioactive waste storage & isotopes research, medical radiology, etc. In this guide, we will help you understand PRDs better.

 What’s The Need for Personal Radiation Detectors?